joey-public/su22_software_emb_sys/assignments/4_assignment4/README.md

 ## Lab Part 2
 ### Compile and run instructions
 ```
+cd ./lab4/lab4-part2/
+make

+./lab4 arg
+##arg = 0 for openCV, 1 for CPU, 2 for GPU
 ```
 ### Deliverables
 1.Submit all of your final code for Part 2.